All Episodes

 Why are they so upset?

-You got this lefty columnists, Leonard Pitts.
+You got this lefty columnist, Leonard Pitts.

-Trump is like Hitler and ISIS.
+Trump is like Hitler and ISIS, so balance is immoral.

-And yet Goldman Sachs, they were confronted by protesters inside their New York headquarters because some Goldman Sachs people know Donald Trump.
+And yet, Goldman Sachs, they were confronted by protesters inside their New York headquarters because some Goldman Sachs people know Donald Trump.

 CBS was spotlighting the anti-Jeff Sessions protest at his Alabama office.

-That they're going to try, oh, he's a racist.
+They're going to try, oh, he's a racist.

 He's done more to help black Americans than any other senator on record.